John Reynolds (motorcyclist)

 The dominant riders in 2000, together with Reynolds, had been Neil Hodgson and Chris Walker.
 With these two having moved on, the stage was set for Reynolds and Steve Hislop to duel in 2001, as only John’s team-mate, Sean Emmett, and Michael Rutter also won races.
 Reynolds’s second championship came when Hislop was injured in a collision between the two men.

-For 2002 he moved to Suzuki's new 1000 cc four-cylinder bike, taking a win and six further podiums en route to 6th overall.
+For 2002, Reynolds moved to Suzuki's new 1000 cc four-cylinder bike, taking a win and six further podiums en route to 6th overall.
 He was championship runner-up in 2003, but was the fastest man by the end of the season.
 A run of 11 consecutive podiums at the start of 2004 made the title his to lose, and despite a less successful second half of the season he secured the title in the final round.

 Reynolds broke his leg in testing before the 2005 BSB season.
 After a poor season, Reynolds had a serious accident at the final round at Brands Hatch during practice on 7 October, breaking four ribs on his right side, puncturing his right lung and breaking his left collarbone, and suffered injuries to his neck and back.
 Reynolds commented from hospital: "When I hit the barrier it was like a switch in my head flipped.
 Instantly I knew it was time to stop.
 I had received a warning with my broken leg earlier in the year.
 I see this as a final warning and I’ve made the decision to stop racing, more for my wife Shelley’s sanity and for the good of my family than for me."